Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Look for “Attorneys/Real Estate or Real Property Law” or for a Lawyer Referral and Information Service.

 The Oakdale Bark Park - the city's off-leash park for dogs, is located off 50th Street, between Helena Road and Heather Ridge Road.

 Here are the rules:

-Experts indicated a 4 foot fence is adequate for 99% of dogs and still allows adult deer to clear.
+Experts indicate that four-foot fences are adequate for 99% of dogs and still allow adult deer to clear.

 Paving of the lot is a future improvement that will be considered based on usage at the park.

 Water is the other item that is considered a potential future improvement.
 Pet owners are encouraged to bring water with them.